react4j/react4j/README.md

 ### High Priority

+* Completely remove the need for `-generateJsInteropExports` by generating required properties on constructor function.
 * Arez should override hook lifecycle methods not the one that the developer overwrite.

 ### Medium Priorities